-Gemma Arterton Medium Wavy Bob Hairstyle - Medium Brunette
+Gemma Arterton Medium Wavy Casual Bob Hairstyle with Side Swept Bangs - Brunette Hair Color

 Gemma Aterton has striking facial features and an square face shape with a strong jaw line, which is softened up nicely by her waved layers here.
 Voluminous hairstyles that have lots of body and volume around the jaw and neck area are ideal for her as they balance out her face shape and low forehead the best.
 The blunt cut ends give her hair a thicker appearance in addition to added body and volume, which is important for her fine hair type.
 A side part finishes this 'do off with a chic look and balances out her jawline.